IvanFrecia/RESTful-APIs/README.md

 Extends the code in API 2 by replacing the manual integration with SQLite, with SQLAlchemy—an ORM (Object-Relational Mapping)—which allows us to easily replace SQLite with something like PostgreSQL or MySQL.

 API 4:
-Please read 'readme.md' in 'API 4' folder as this is a large modification and extension of API 3.
+Please read 'readme.md' in 'API 4' folder as it is an inhereted and simplified version of 'API 3' to demonstrate how to apply flask-jwt-extended to this project.